modenaxe/awesome-biomechanics/README.md

 -----
 ## Contributing
 Have anything in mind that you think is awesome and would fit in this list?
 Feel free to send a pull request or open an Issue.
-If you are adding elements please use (roughly) this template (or the format of similar items in the same list):
+If you are adding elements please use (roughly) this template or the format of similar items in the same subsection of the list:

 ```
 * **Template: DatasetName** by Authors (year).
 Description. [![DOI](yourZenodoDOI)]</br>